Reversibility of quantum resources through probabilistic protocols: Results

 In many practical contexts, one may be willing to relax the assumption that the error must tend to zero --- it may, for instance, be appealing to tolerate some manageable error in the transformation if it could lead to increased transformation rates.
 The ultimate upper bound that constrains the improvements that can be gained through such trade-offs is represented by the \emph{strong converse rate} $r^\dagger_{p=1}(\rho \to \omega)$.
 It is defined as the least rate $r$ such that, if we attempt the conversion $\rho^{\otimes n} \to \omega^{\otimes \floor{r' n}}$ at any larger rate $r' > r$, then even approximate transformations with large error become impossible.

 Another common way to increase the capabilities in resource manipulation is to allow for probabilistic transformations~\cite{bennett_1996,horodecki_1999-1,vidal_1999-1,lo_2001,regula_2022,kondra_2022,regula_2023}.
 Probabilistic protocols in quantum information theory are represented by a collection of completely positive, but not necessarily trace-preserving maps $\{ \E^{(i)} \}_i$, such that the total transformation $\sum_i \E^{(i)}$ preserves trace.
 We say that $\rho$ can be converted to $\omega$ if there exists a free probabilistic operation $\E^{(i)} \in \OO$ such that $\frac{\E^{(i)}(\rho)}{\Tr \E^{(i)}(\rho)} = \omega$; the probability of this transformation is $p = \Tr \E^{(i)}(\rho)$.
-One can then define asymptotic transformation rates analogously as before, by considering sequences of probabilistic operations $(\E_n)_n$ such that each $\E_n \in \OO$ converts $\rho^{\otimes n}$ to a state which is $\varepsilon_n$-close to the target state $\omega^{\otimes \floor{rn}}$ and so that the error vanishes asymptotically.
+The question then is how to exactly define the asymptotic rate of such protocols.